papitodev/pdf-reportify/README.md

 ```

 ### Screenshots directory structure
 Place screenshots under a parent folder where each test case has its own subfolder.
-Within each test folder, name steps as `step<number>.png`.
+Image files can have any name; supported extensions are `.png`, `.jpg`, `.jpeg`.

 Example:
 ```
 screenshots/
   Login test/
-    step1.png
+    001.png
-    step2.png
+    something.png
   Checkout flow/
-    step1.png
+    screenshot-a.jpg
-    step2.png
+    screenshot-b.jpeg
 ```

 Running the command: